- Clinic Information

 - Once we’re done, grab a seat in the lobby and we’ll call you up for checkout

-Since everything is changing fast, our procedures might change too.
+Since things are still changing, our procedures might change too.
 We appreciate your patience and promise that we’re keeping an eye on developments and adjusting as needed.
-The well-being of you, your pets, and our staff comes first.

 Q: What are you doing to make clinics safe for clients, pets, and staff?